otboss/PDQ-Pizza-Factory-Locator-Subsystem/README.md

 <br>
 <br>
 <h3>2.
 Get the current configuration</h3>
-This command reads the configuration from file and prints it to the console
+This command reads the configuration from file and prints it to the console.
 <br>
 <br>
 <pre>